 The Liver Pathobiology Scientific Interest Group congregates socially at Experimental Biology as ‘Club HepatomaniaTM’ to foster networking and collaborations among the ASIP members with each other and with other researchers interested in hepatic biology.
 Club Hepatomania is the official reception and poster discussion session for the ASIP liver interest group, and is host to a poster presentation and informal social event, where participants can discuss high impact and timely research in the discipline of liver pathobiology.
 At the same time this reception is a platform to meet the established researchers, junior faculty and trainees in the hepatic field, which enables forming new and strengthening old collaborations, networking, and exploring job opportunities.

 There is also an official Club HepatomaniaTM Facebook page (www.facebook.com/ClubHepatomania), which we have established as a forum to exchange views, share personal research and news, discuss timely topics, highlight advances, debate controversies, post job openings, announce liver meetings, and address other research and education related topics in the field of liver pathobiology.
 We welcome all “Hepatomaniacs” to friend us and join the discussion!

 Kari Nichole Nejak-Bowen, MBA, PhD

 ASIP Members are invited to participate in the Liver Pathobiology SIG Listserv.
 Please email email@example.com to have your name and email address added to the listserv.

 To send a message to the Liver Pathobiology SIG Listserv, send your email to firstname.lastname@example.org.
-Please note that you must be a member of this listserv to send and receive messages.
+Please note that you must be a member of this listserv in order to send and receive messages.